accuknox/help/docs/use-cases/cards/Network-Access.md

 # Network Access
 Prevent network access to any processes or selectively enable network access to specific processes.

-## Description
+## Narrative
 Typically, within a pod/container, there are only specific processes that need to use network access.
 KubeArmor allows one to specify the set of binaries that are allowed to use network primitives such as TCP, UDP, and Raw sockets and deny everyone else.

 ## Attack Scenario
 In a possible attack scenario, an attacker binary may attempt to send a beacon to its Command and Control (C&C) Server.
 Additionally, the binary may use network primitives to exfiltrate pod/container data and configuration.
-It's important to monitor network traffic and take proactive measures to prevent these attacks from occurring, such as implementing proper access controls and segmenting the network. [**Examples:** Ping Of Death(PoD), DDoS, etc.]
+It's important to monitor network traffic and take proactive measures to prevent these attacks from occurring, such as implementing proper access controls and segmenting the network.<br /> **Attack Type** Denial of Service(DoS), Distributed Denial of Service(DDoS)<br /> **Actual Attack** DDoS attacks on websites of public institutions in Belgium, DDoS attack on the website of a city government in Germany

-## Tags
+## Compliance
 - Network Access

-## Policy Templates
+## Policy
 ### Network Access
 ```yaml
 apiVersion: security.kubearmor.com/v1